milanmitrovic91/dash_framework_python/README.md

-## This is place where I plan to store dash web applications and visualizations that I learned to make
+### This is place where I plan to store dash web applications and visualizations that I learned to make.